Health and safety policies

 In case of illness, injury or suspected COVID-19 infection

-- In the case of suspected COVID-19 infection, the student should first do a self-test or go to a test center for an antigen test.
-If this test comes up positive, they should get a PCR test
+• In the case of suspected COVID-19 infection, the student should first do a self-test

-- If the PCR test returns positive, the student should contact the Munich staff, which can help you determine whether you need to see a doctor
+• If this test comes up positive, they should contact the Munich staff, which can help you determine whether you need to see a doctor

-- Do not come to the JYM Institute until you are sure you are COVID-free
+• Do not come to the JYM Institute until you are sure you are no longer infectious

 In case of the need for self-quarantine